Kind Kiwis© – Skills for Life

 • participating and contributing– this competency is about being activity involved in communities.

-The Kind Kiwis© programme has the option of launching with a Whanau Info evening (to explain the programme to family and provide resources for continuation at home) and is followed by an enthusiastic motivational assembly that inspires the entire student body.
-During the assembly students learn about important lifeskills focussing on kindness, empathy, confidence & managing stress.
-Within this message there is an underlying anti-bullying component.
-Nest’s facilitators then provide interactive classes at each year level, ensuring the teachers are provided with on-going support and activities.
+The Confident Kiwis© programme has the option of launching with a Whanau Info evening (to explain the programme to family and provide resources for continuation at home) and is followed by an enthusiastic motivational assembly that inspires the entire student body.
+During the assembly students learn about important life skills focussing on body autonomy, consent, safety, kindness, empathy, confidence & managing stress.
+Within this message there is an age appropriate underlying anti-bullying and sexual violence prevention component.
+Nest’s facilitators then provide interactive classes at each year level, ensuring the teachers are provided with progfessional development, on-going support and activities.

-The Educator commences with story telling before running a related activity followed by discussion.
+The Educator commences with story telling before running a related reflection activity followed by an interactive discussion.

 Yr 4, Yr 5 & Yr 6: Each class has a two hour programme (annually, twice yearly or termly).